threadedblue/D4M.jl/README.md

 ## Requirements

-D4M.jl is written and tested to work with Julia v0.6.
-It requires the `JLD2` package for saving and loading associative arrays and the `PyPlot` package for plotting spy plots.
-For database connectivity, it relies on JavaCall.
+D4M.jl is written and tested to work with Julia v1.0.
+The final Julia 0.6 compatible version of D4M is available in "Releases" or on the julia-0.6 branch.
+It requires the `JLD` package for saving and loading associative arrays and the `PyPlot` package for plotting spy plots.
+For database connectivity, it relies on `JavaCall`.
 See the Database Use section of this document for more information.

 ## Installation